 Travel tips: The Complete Guide to Traveling With Your Dog – American Kennel Club (akc.org)

-More travel tips: Traveling with Pets | Importation | CDC
+More travel tips: Traveling with Pets and Service Animals – CDC Regulations

 Pet Travel Worldwide Resource: Pet Travel | Domestic & International Dog and Cat Transport